 - Self-care and wellness

 Our team is always keeping a pulse on what child care professionals need and creating resources to support you.
 Whether you want to download a tip sheet, watch a YouTube video, or learn about new grant opportunities, you can count on us for the latest information.
 We send our child care program newsletter every three months directly to your inbox, so you can keep up on the latest news.
 Sign up today!

 Our team of program specialists are in your corner, every step of the way.
 If you need help starting a new program, navigating the I-LEAD online licensing portal, or building your child care business, call on one of these caring experts.
 Fill out our Provider Information Form in English or Spanish or call 317.636.5727 to get connected.

-For Indiana families outside of Marion, Hendricks, and Hamilton counties
+For those outside of Marion, Hendricks, and Hamilton Counties

 Indiana Child Care Resource & Referral Network Partners